 Hourly wage was constructed for all persons who reported a CMJ that is not self-employment (SELFCM).
 HRWG31X, HRWG42X, and HRWG53X provide the wage amount reported initially for a person's CMJ.
-HRWGrrX is collected only once, in the round when the CMJ is first reported.
+HRWGX is collected only once, in the round when the CMJ is first reported.
 It does not reflect any changes in CMJ wage over time.

 Changes in wage are captured in variables for updated wage (NHRWG31, NHRWG42, and NHRWG53).
 If the CMJ continues into subsequent rounds, DIFFWG31, DIFFWG42, and DIFFWG53 indicate whether the wage changed in the current round, and NHRWG31, NHRWG42, and NHRWG53 indicate the updated wage reported in the current round.
-It is important to note that DIFFWGrr and NHRWGrr apply only to the current round of the current year.
-Users wishing to collect the most recent wage will need to consider a combination of HRWGrrX and NHRWGrr in all rounds of the CMJ, potentially including rounds from prior years.
-For example, consider a Panel 26 person who reported a CMJ in Round 1 (2021) with an initial wage (HRWG31X on the 2021 PC PUF), and then reported a wage change in Round 2 (2021) (NHRWG42 on the 2021 PC PUF), and continued the job through 2022 with no other wage changes.
+It is important to note that DIFFWG and NHRWG apply only to the current round of the current year.
+Users wishing to analyze the most recent wage will need to consider a combination of HRWGX and NHRWG in all rounds of the CMJ, potentially including rounds from prior years.
+For example, consider a Panel 26 person who reported a CMJ in Round 1 (2021) with an initial wage (HRWG31X on the 2021 Consolidated PUF), and then reported a wage change in Round 2 (2021) (NHRWG42 on the 2021 Consolidated PUF), and continued the job through 2022 with no other wage changes.
 HRWG31X from 2021 would be copied forward to HRWG31X on the 2022 file, but NHRWG31, NHRWG42, and NHRWG53 on the 2022 file would contain -1 because the wage was not updated during Rounds 3-5.
-In order to obtain the updated wage for this scenario, users would need to link back to the 2021 PC PUF to collect the 2022 value of NHRWG42 or link to the 2022 Jobs PUF (where more detailed job information is stored).
+In order to obtain the updated wage for this scenario, users would need to link back to the 2021 Consolidated PUF to collect the 2022 value of NHRWG42 or link to the 2022 Jobs PUF (where more detailed job information is stored).

-The initial hourly wage variables (HRWG31X, HRWG42X, HRWG53X) in this PC PUF should be considered along with their accompanying variables, HRHOW31, HRHOW42, and HRHOW53, which indicate how the hourly wage was constructed for the respective round.
+The initial hourly wage variables (HRWG31X, HRWG42X, HRWG53X) in this Consolidated PUF should be considered along with their accompanying variables, HRHOW31, HRHOW42, and HRHOW53, which indicate how the initial report of the hourly wage was constructed for the respective round.
+(HRHOW does not apply to updated hourly wage NHRWG).